Dianthidium floridiense

 Habitat

 Specific details for D. floridiense are not well documented in available sources.
-Members of the Dianthidium generally inhabit areas with suitable nesting substrates (dead wood with borings or hollow twigs) and access to floral resources for pollen and nectar collection, as well as sources of resin for nest construction.
+Members of the Dianthidium generally inhabit areas with suitable nesting substrates (dead wood with borings or hollow twigs) and access to floral resources for pollen and nectar collection, as well as sources of plant resin for nest construction.

 Distribution